Internet Browser Management

-Your browser history will follow you around, if you log into your gmail, outlook, or any other services, the website will communicate with your cookies and sessions and it will be able to see what you have open.
+Your browser history will follow you around, if you log into your Gmail, Outlook, or any other services, the website will communicate with your cookies and sessions and it will be able to see what you have open.
 Some browsers block mostly all of the trackers, just like the Brave Browser.

-Make sure to always clear your browser history, have it so that it clears your history after closing the browser.
+Make sure to always clear your browser history, and have it so that it clears your history after closing the browser.

 Keep It Updated

 Make sure to always keep up your settings up to date, and always be on top of all the patches.
 Each update is mostly to enhance security and cover up bugs that were found.
-If you have an outdated browser, then you are very vulnerable for attacks.
+If you have an outdated browser, then you are very vulnerable to attacks.

 Red Flags And Possible Attacks

 Internet Browsers are a broad category, there are many ways to be manipulated through browsers, links, and extensions.
-Here are couple of interesting ways that you can be targeted…
+Here are a couple of interesting ways that you can be targeted…

 Some websites can be running a script in the background that will use your PC resources to mine the cryptocurrency of their choice to their wallet.
 Detecting a Cryptojacking script will be through your observation, if your PC is running hot and fans are loud, then you should check your CPU and GPU usage to figure out if it is being used to mine.